devitocodes/pyrevolve/README.md

     python examples/use_classic.py

 The other, _modernised_ wrapper, takes care of all this.
-The user simply calls this wrapper once, and provides a forward and reverse operator as arguments.
+The user creates a Revolver object, and passes a forward operator, reverse operator, and checkpoint operator to it.
+The Revolver provides two important methods:
-These operators must have a certain interface that allows pyrevolve to access the necessary data, deep-copy it into its own checkpoint storage system, calls the forward and reverse operators in the right sequence, and ensures that the operators are working on the correct data at all times.
-See an example at
+`apply_forward`, and `apply_reverse`.
+A call to `apply_forward` executes the
+forward computation, while creating the necessary checkpoints for the reverse computation.
+After this, a user may also call the `apply_reverse` method to compute the adjoints.

+For this to work, the user is responsible that the operators have an `apply()` method that takes arguments `t_start` and `t_end`, and that the checkpoint object has a property `size` to report the size of one checkpoint, and methods `load(ptr)` and `save(ptr)` that deep-copy all time-dependent live data into a location given in `ptr`.

+An example of this can be found here:

     python examples/use_modernised.py